Andrew-de-Ridder/nem12-to-sql/README.md

 ### What other ways could you have done this project?

 I did consider creating a Kotlin or Java codebase for this tool.
-Both these JVM frameworks can be used together with powerful ORMs such as Hibernate.
+Both these JVM languages can be used together with powerful ORMs such as Hibernate.
 I think I would have gone the same way of creating essentially a CLI for this task, but in Java/Kotlin.